AlexPagnotta/kindle-dash/README.md

 - A kindle that supports jailbreak, this is needed to have the browser in fullscreen mode and disable screen sleep
 - Host the website side of this project somewhere, either on the internet or locally
-- A stand/case for the kindle, to keep it standing on the desk TODO: Add link to download 3d model when ready
+- A stand/case for the kindle, to keep it standing on the desk, a 3D printable case is available [here](3d_model/README.md)

 ## Instructions